Instructions for Surgery

 - Cell Phones: Are not allowed in the Critical Care Unit, Cardiac Intensive Care Unit, Operating Room, Neonatal Intensive Care Unit and Catheterization Lab.
 Please silence cell phones while in the Same Day Surgery unit.

-- An Escort Driver: 18 years of age or older must drive you home if you are being discharged the same day of surgery.
+- An Escort Driver: Only people 18 years of age or older can drive you home if you are being discharged the same day of surgery.
 You should have someone stay with you the first 24 hours after surgery.

-- Medicines: If surgery is scheduled after 12:00 noon, you are to take your morning heart & blood pressure medicines at their regular time.
+- Medicines: If surgery is scheduled after Noon, you are to take your morning heart and blood pressure medicines at their regular time.

 Download the Pre-Surgical Patient Instructions